 Over 60% of El Salvador coffee beans are the Bourbon variety, which is unusual in Central America.
-The best Bourbon beans have a clean and sweet flavor profile with bright citrus acidity.
+The best Bourbon beans have a clean and sweet flavour profile with bright citrus acidity.
 However, Bourbon plants are highly susceptible to coffee leaf rust, so the El Salvador coffee crop is constantly at risk.

 The Pacas varietal makes up another 25% of El Salvador coffee production, followed by Pacamara, a hybrid of Pacas and Maragogype.
 Both Pacas and Pacamara coffees trace their origins to coffee research in El Salvador.
-The region’s Pacamara coffee is world-renowned for its creamy mouthfeel and rich chocolate, fruit, and butterscotch flavors.
+The region's Pacamara coffee is world-renowned for its creamy mouthfeel and rich chocolate, fruit, and butterscotch flavours.
 Check out our pick from Passenger Coffee below to try it for yourself.

 Most El Salvador coffee beans undergo washed processing, resulting in a clean cup profile.
 Honey processing is also reasonably common, and the Equator coffee suggested below is a great example.
 More experimental processing methods are growing in popularity to add value to beans.
 While natural processing is less common, you can find some unique and delicious naturally-processed Pacamaras.